XenZoneGroup/Inn/README.md

 - There is enough logic that it can be extended in interesting ways
 - There's some room for refactoring and improvement

+Some notes:

+- The CI set up has been removed
+- The docker stuff has been left in for the sake of interest but focus on local development for the interview problems
+- Config for local development is in `./parcel.js` incase changing it comes up

 ### Setup

 `npm install`